About CVS Caremark

 Questions?

-Read the Frequently Asked Questions or contact Customer Care toll-free at 1-855-801-8263 24 hours a day, seven days a week.
+Read the Frequently Asked Questions, go to the glossary page, or contact Customer Care toll-free at 1-855-801-8263 24 hours a day, seven days a week.